√...was fantastic - so enthusiastic! Loved it!

 Included in the training will be discussion of your own experiences in hearing stories told and how particular stories address common experiences such as: fear of failure, loss of control, loss of happiness, facing evil, seeing that bad things happen, longing for peace and resolution, finding helpers along the way and discovering hope.

 All those who work with children and adults, who want to integrate the power and wisdom of stories into their practice.
 Psychologists, school counsellors, social workers, teachers, case workers, child and family counsellors, psychotherapists, pastoral workers, other allied health professionals and students of these disciplines.
+PLEASE note, this training is limited to 14 people and frequently gets booked out so register early to avoid disappointment!

 Kim Billington - Masters in Counselling, Masters in Narrative Therapy and Community Work, Bachelors in Education.